Toloka/docs/en/guide/concepts/remember-values.md

 - The field is not filled in

-  Toloka calculates all task suite responses to control tasks only in the pool to which the rule applies.
+  Toloka calculates all control task responses only in the pool to which the rule applies.

   #### Example